AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/shading_environment/apply_color_grading.md

 # How to apply color grading to a level

 Color grading in Stingray is a post-processing operation that adjusts the colors of the image being rendered in the viewport each frame to fit into an output color space that you provide.
-You can use color grading to apply adjustments to color balance, brightness and contrast, hue, saturation, etc. across your whole level.
+You can use color grading to apply adjustments to color balance, brightness and contrast, hue, and saturation across your whole level.

 You set the output color space as a texture resource in the shading environment.
 The steps on this page show how to produce a texture resource that defines an output color space.
 You'll start from a base "identity" color space that comes with Stingray, adjust its colors in Photoshop, and re-import the adjusted color space into a new texture resource.